mellowmorgan/animal-shelter-api/README.md

 * In Postman (for full CRUD use) or internet browser (for viewing), enter localhost:3000/api/v1/cats (unless other port specified) or localhost:3000/api/v1/dogs to see all the animals!

 ## Endpoints Cats
+FYI: image_url can be blank/null on POST but other parameters are required

 |Usage | METHOD       | URL       | Params |
 | :--------|:------------| :---------| :------|